GreptimeTeam/docs/docs/user-guide/promql.md

 ## Introduction

 PromQL is the query language for Prometheus.
-It is a powerful and flexible language that can be used to retrieve data for alerting, graphing, and analysis.
+It is a powerful and flexible language to retrieve data for alerting, graphing, and analysis.

 GreptimeDB has reimplemented PromQL in Rust, here is the compatibility list.